10 Correlation and regression

 #All tests check out, we can use the model

-1. Create your own multivariate analysis and present your findings to another person in your group.
+1. Create your own multivariable analysis and present your findings to another person in your group.
 Are you able to explain the results to them?
-Does the model meet the assumptions necessary for a multivariate analysis?
+Does the model meet the assumptions necessary for a multivariable analysis?

 6 Logistic regression